Agriculture: Sector Results Profile

 An Engine for Sustainable Growth and Poverty Reduction

-The future needs an agricultural system that produces about 50 percent more food to feed the world’s 9 billion people by 2050; that provides food for adequate nutrition; that substantially raises the levels and resilience of incomes and employment for most of the world’s poor (75 percent of whom live in rural areas and mostly rely on agriculture for their livelihoods); that provides environmental services, such as sequestering carbon, managing watersheds, and preserving biodiversity; and that uses finite land and water resources more efficiently.
+The future needs an agricultural system that produces about 50 percent more food to feed the world’s 9 billion people by 2050; that provides food for adequate nutrition; that substantially raises the levels and resilience of incomes and employment for most of the world’s poor (75 percent of which live in rural areas and mostly rely on agriculture for their livelihoods); that provides environmental services, such as sequestering carbon, managing watersheds, and preserving biodiversity; and that uses finite land and water resources more efficiently.
 This system can be achieved with more and better investment in the sector, with more attention to addressing cross-sectoral linkages between agricultural actions and outcomes for economic growth, livelihoods security, the environment, nutrition, and public health.
 Such linkages were addressed in depth in the World Development Report 2008, Agriculture for Development (WDR 2008), which was prepared in consultation with a wide range of academics, policymakers, civil society, and international and local organizations from around the world.

 The World Bank Group Agriculture Action Plan; 2010-2012 sought to implement the strategic framework for agriculture laid out in the WDR 2008.
-The Bank will continue to implement the WDR 2008 though an Agriculture Action Plan for the fiscal years 2013-2015.
-The Action Plan for 2013-2015 maintains the strategic focus of the previous Action Plan on five key thematic areas to help clients improve sustainable agricultural growth, incomes, nutrition, and their resilience to climate change via: (i) raising agricultural productivity and its resilience through support to better land and water management and improved technologies, including through the CGIAR (formerly known as the Consultative Group on International Agricultural Research) and greater International Finance Corporation (IFC) support for critical inputs, such as fertilizer and farm equipment; (ii) linking farmers to markets and strengthening value chains through support to improve infrastructure, post-harvest handling, trade, and access to finance; (iii) facilitating rural non-farm income through improving the rural investment climate and skills development; (iv) reducing risk and vulnerability through support to risk management mechanisms, and greater transparency in food markets; and (v) enhancing environmental services and sustainability, including support to manage livestock systems, forests, oceans, and to enhance carbon capture in soils.
+The Bank is continuing to implement the WDR 2008 though an Agriculture Action Plan for the fiscal years 2013-2015.
+The Action Plan for 2013-2015 maintains the strategic focus of the previous Action Plan on five key thematic areas to help clients improve sustainable agricultural growth, incomes, nutrition, and their resilience to climate change via: (i) raising agricultural productivity and its resilience through support to better land and water management and improved technologies, including through CGIAR (formerly known as the Consultative Group on International Agricultural Research) and greater IFC support for critical inputs, such as fertilizer and farm equipment; (ii) linking farmers to markets and strengthening value chains through support to improve infrastructure, post-harvest handling, trade, and access to finance; (iii) facilitating rural non-farm income through improving the rural investment climate and skills development; (iv) reducing risk and vulnerability through support to risk management mechanisms, and greater transparency in food markets; and (v) enhancing environmental services and sustainability, including support to manage livestock systems, forests, oceans, and to enhance carbon capture in soils.

 Successful implementation will continue to require addressing local, national, regional and global governance issues in agriculture.
 While, the new Action Plan maintains the strategic focus identified in the WDR 2008, it responds to the evolving global context with more emphasis on climate smart agriculture, private sector responses, agriculture risk management, nutritional outcomes, landscape approaches to agricultural production, and governance issues.
 These areas of emphasis are described in more detail in the “Moving Forward” section of this note.

-Some examples of specific projects include:
+Some examples of projects supported by IBRD include:

-Morocco: The Morocco Irrigation-Based Community Development Project (FY01) improved the quality of life of 58,800 inhabitants of poor rural communities in remote upland areas through the rehabilitation of medium-scale irrigation schemes and related community infrastructure.
-Over the cropping seasons 2004-05 to 2007-08, there was a shift from lower-value cereal crops toward higher-value horticultural and tree crops.
+Morocco: The Morocco Irrigation-Based Community Development Project improved the quality of life of 58,800 inhabitants of poor rural communities in remote upland areas through the rehabilitation of medium-scale irrigation schemes and related community infrastructure.
+Over the cropping seasons 2004-05 to 2007-08 there was a shift from lower-value cereal crops toward higher-value horticultural and tree crops.
 Over the same period, average net revenues doubled in constant value, from US$1,051 to US$2,095 per ha.
-Altogether, 11,022 ha of irrigation systems were improved; 209 km of rural roads were built and journey times fell by two-thirds; and 48 drinking water systems resulted in halving the time spent fetching water and contributed to halving the incidence of water-borne disease.
+Altogether, 11,022 ha of irrigation schemes were improved; 209 km of rural roads were built and journey times fell by two-thirds; and 48 drinking water schemes resulted in halving the time spent fetching water and contributed to halving the incidence of water-borne disease.
 In addition, 117 schools and 20 health centers were built.
 As part of institutional strengthening, 69 water user associations were formed and all of these contributed in cash or in-kind to the financing of project investments.

-Mexico: The Mexico Community Forestry Project (FY03) assisted indigenous communities and ejidos that own forests in priority regions of Durango, Guerrero, Jalisco, Michoacán, Oaxaca and Quintana Roo to improve the management and conservation of their forest resources and to generate alternative sources of income in a sustainable manner.
+Mexico: The Mexico Community Forestry Project (FY 2003) assisted indigenous communities and ejidos that own forests in priority regions of Durango, Guerrero, Jalisco, Michoacán, Oaxaca and Quintana Roo to improve the management and conservation of their forest resources and to generate alternative sources of income in a sustainable manner.
 Around 50 percent of the beneficiaries came from indigenous groups.
 As a result, over 760,000 ha of new conservation areas were designated through the zoning plans as either community conservation areas or wildlife preserves.
 Beneficiaries were trained to become better stewards for the conservation and sustainable management of natural habitats as well.
-The project facilitated and catalyzed the protection of about 50,000 ha of natural areas through payments for environmental services systems.
+The project facilitated and catalyzed the protection of about 50,000 ha of natural areas through payments for environmental services schemes.
 Significant results include 90,920 ha of forests certified as sustainably managed by independent parties, 41 associations and 179 community forestry enterprises strengthened and 913,000 ha of forest area under improved forms of management.
 Community planning tools mainstreamed through the project helped beneficiaries develop a broader vision for their own future.
 Consensus building and the participation of community members in decision-making to increase social capital helped to ensure the sustainability of the project’s actions.

 Some examples IDA-support projects include: